VISHVA-2705/TRAFFIC-PATTERNS-ANALYSIS/README.md

 ▶️ How to Run

-Clone the Repository
+1.Clone the Repository

-Install Dependencies
+2.Install Dependencies

-Run the Script
+3.Run the Script

-View Visualizations
+4.View Visualizations